kyverno/kyverno/test/conformance/chainsaw/validate/clusterpolicy/cornercases/check-message-upon-resource-failure/README.md

 ## Description

-This test ensures that  policies skipped because of preconditions not met should not be included in admission requests denial responses
+This test ensures that the policies that are skipped because of preconditions aren't included in admission requests denial responses

 ## Expected Behavior